huggingface/transformers/examples/flax/language-modeling/README.md

 ### Create configuration

-Next we create the model's configuration file.
+Next, we create the model's configuration file.
 This is as simple as loading and storing [`**roberta-base**`](https://huggingface.co/roberta-base) in the local model folder: